- Written By Lindsey Crossmier

 How Do I Cash Out My Structured Settlement?

-Once you decide to sell, a company that specializes in buying settlements will help you with filing the necessary paperwork, walk you through the court process and provide you with all the information you need to feel good about your decision.
+Once you decide to sell, the buying company will assist you with filing the necessary paperwork, guide you through the court process and provide the information you need to feel confident about your decision.

-9 Cited Research Articles
+7 Cited Research Articles

 - Consumer Financial Protection Bureau.
 (2017, June 7).
 What should I know before giving up my monthly disability, personal injury or structured settlement payments in exchange for a one-time lump sum payment?
 Retrieved from https://www.nssta.com/sites/default/files/library/2017/2017-06/CFPB%20Statement_0.pdf